SAFE HAVEN - TRAINING & EXPECTATIONS

 Creating a Safe Haven community at Salt House includes:

 A screening process to assure that all persons working with children and/or vulnerable adults can provide a healthy and safe place.

 A training component to build awareness and provide skills that help us be sensitive and alert to abusive situations and an appropriate loving response.

 An expectation that all those who provide care for those under 18 and vulnerable adults will undergo training once every three years.

-Future dates will be available as needed.
-If you’re intersted in getting trained soon, please contact Rachel Horton.
+Sunday, June 23 at 11:15am.
+If you’re interested in getting trained soon, please contact Rachel Horton.